nxtlytics/ivy-base-containers/apache-airflow/README.md

 $ docker build -t nxtlytics/apache-airflow:local-test .
 ```

-2. Create a `dev.env` file using the example below:
+2. Create a `dev.env` file using the snippet below as an example:

 ```shell
 # postgres container